-For students who have completed the APP PGR Programme, and those participants who wish to gain University credit (30 credits at Masters level) there is the opportunity to broaden the e-portfolio of work (additional 3000 words) which leads to a Postgraduate Award qualification.
+This course is only open to those students who have completed the APP PGR Programme, and who wish to gain University credit (30 credits at Masters level) there is the opportunity to broaden the e-portfolio of work (additional 3000 words) which leads to a Postgraduate Award qualification.
 Participants will enrol formally for this qualification and the usual postgraduate course assessment and regulations will apply.
 The Postgraduate Award in Teaching and Learning in Higher Education takes the evidence a student has collated through the APP PGR course and builds on this, enabling the participant to demonstrate a deeper engagement with core elements in teaching and learning in Higher Education.

 Writing retreats give students dedicated time to gather together their evidence and draft it out.

 Book an individual tutorial with the course leader to discuss your ideas or a draft of your work.

 Please email for a tutorial - firstname.lastname@example.org